-Removal of a student with a disability, under certain circumstances, may constitute a change in the student's placement.
-Accordingly, no teacher may remove a student with a disability from the classroom until the teacher verifies with the principal or the chairperson of the Committee on Special Education that the removal will not violate the student's rights under state or federal law or regulation.
+Removal of a student with a disability (including those with a plan under section 504 of the Rehabilitation Act of 1973), under certain circumstances, may constitute a disciplinary change in the student's placement.
+Accordingly, no teacher may remove a student with a disability from the classroom until the teacher verifies with the principal or the chairperson of the CSE that the removal will not violate the student's rights under state or federal law or regulation.
+If it is determined that the removal of a student with a disability (including those with a plan under section 504 of the Rehabilitation Act of 1973) does not constitute a disciplinary change in placement, written documentation of the removal must be shared with the Special Education Office.